amer-baniodeh/project-1-deep-learning-image-classification-with-cnn/README.md

 # Project-1 - Image Classification CNN
-##  Final model 9 using Transfer Learning using MobileNetV2, Image Resizing to 96x96, Data Augmentation and Image upscaling
+##  Final model 9 using Transfer Learning using MobileNetV2, Image Resizing to 96x96 and Data Augmentation.

 ## About